EPIC448/blogpost-frontend/src/note.md

 thunk
   Thunk handles asynchronous calls when working with Redux - Think for a moment: we have Redux handling all our app's data.
 So far, it's all be hard-coded data, i.e. data that we set ourselves.
 It would be great if could start getting data from other sources. a Promise is retured.
 A Promise object is an object that represents some value that will be available later.
-We can access the data when the promise "resolves" and becomes available by chaining a then() function onto our fetch() call.
+We can access the data when the promise "resolves" and becomes available by chaining a  .then() function onto our fetch() call.

   Reasonn why Thunk is important.
      Thunk allows us to return a function inside of our action creator.
 Normally, our action creator returns a plain JavaScript object